tinicius/Projektmodul_Web/Team 1/README.md

 ### 2.1 PROBLEM STATEMENT:

-##### WE NEED:
+**We need:**
-- "... an internal knowledge base in form of an AI Chatbot"
+An **internal knowledge base** in form of an AI Chatbot.
-- "... a Dashboard with an Chatbot based on their intranet including a preview function and the possibility to download the PDF, if needed”
+A Dashboard with an Chatbot based on their intranet including a **preview function** and the possibility to download the PDF, if needed”

 ### 2.2 SOLUTION: